songchangeun96/HyFlexPIM/README.md

 ## 🧪 Simulation Steps

 ## ✅ Step 1: Model Preparation
-By default, the notebook uses the LLaMA-3.2 1B model and the PTP dataset.
+By default, the notebook uses the LLaMA-3.2 1B model and the PTB dataset.
 You can replace them with your own quantized model and dataset.

-The function evaluate_model() can be used to evaluate accuracy (optional).
+The function evaluate_model() can be used to evaluate loss (optional).

 ## ✅ Step 2: Pre-SVD Fine-tuning (Recommended)
 Before applying SVD, we recommend fine-tuning the model for 2–3 epochs.